sswietoniowski/learning-aspnetcore-webapi-7-asynchronous-code/README.md

         return null;
     }
-    catch (OperationCanceledException exception) // IMPORTANT: this should be OperationCanceledException not TaskCanceledException!
+    catch (OperationCancelledException exception) // IMPORTANT: this should be OperationCancelledException not TaskCanceledException!
     {
         // handle exception
     }